hirayui1/advent-of-code-2025/README.md

 In the file given to me by AoC I had 4059 lines of operations, and the dial hit 0 997 times.

 After submitting the answer, a second part to the same problem appeared, which took me a while to notice.
 In short, it would ask me to also calculate how many times does the dial pass over 0 without stopping.
 For the same file, with the update, the answer was 5978.
+## Day 2 - Remove invalid IDs (07/12)
+We are in a gift shop and the register has a bunch of IDs some of which are invalid.
+There is a certain pattern for them which is simply any repeating sequence of numbers such as 11111,494949,3859638596 and we are to return the sum of all the invalid IDs.

+First part was easy and fun as well.
+The second part was absolute horror.
+I had some issues with somehow having overlapping ranges but I could not detect it by debugging the output.
+So I ended up using a HashSet to make sure that the invalid IDs are unique, which I think is what solved my issue but I am still not quite sure as it was the most elusive bug I've ever had.

+I really enjoy dabbling into Java Streams such as a quick sum of the HashSet items but I am still not quite sure if I should incorporate them more into my code, will it become too much?
+Regardless, they are extremely useful.